 H. H. Holmes did nothing by halves.

-While he was in Fort Worth, Holmes met young attorney Sidney Samuels and Sidney’s brother Bertrand, who was a collections clerk at Farmers and Mechanics National Bank.
+While Holmes was in Fort Worth, he met young attorney Sidney Samuels and Sidney’s brother Bertrand, who was a collections clerk at Farmers and Mechanics National Bank.

 Holmes (using the alias Pratt) persuaded Bertrand to lend $16,000 ($431,000 today) to Benton T. Lyman (Pitezel’s alias) and persuaded Sidney to write the promissory note.
 Holmes later went back to Sidney, claimed he had lost the note, persuaded Sidney to lend Benton T. Lyman (Pitezel) $2,500 on a new promissory note, and used the first note—worthless because Pitezel had never endorsed it—to cheat Mrs. Pitezel out of $5,000.